Independent Commission Against Corruption (South Australia): History

 In November 2015, the Commissioner sought State Government support to permit public hearings on cases of alleged maladministration.
 He also described his relationship with the SA Police Ombudsman as fractured, but improving.

 In April 2016, ICAC investigations resulted in the charging of five men from the Department of Transport engaged in the misappropriation of goods purchased with government credit cards.
 The prosecutor later dropped charges against two of the accused.

 In August 2017, Liberal MP Troy Bell resigned from his party after it was publicly announced that he would face 26 charges following an ICAC investigation into events prior to entering parliament.
 Bell resigned from the Liberal party but claimed innocence and expressed his intention to fight the charges in court.
 The charges included twenty of theft amounting to hundreds of thousands of dollars and six of dishonest dealing in documents.
 His case was delayed by legal argument relating to whether the ICAC could directly refer cases to the Director of Public Prosecutions and continue to investigate, rather than referring its findings to the police.
 The Supreme Court of South Australia found in December 2020 that the ICAC had acted within its powers.

 In 2021, a bill was passed to reform the ICAC, including changing the name to the Independent Commission Against Corruption and removing some of its powers to investigate maladministration and misconduct.

 Legislation and regulation

-ICAC was established under the Independent Commissioner Against Corruption Act 2012.
-Its regulation is detailed in the Independent Commissioner Against Corruption Regulations 2013.
-The Commissioner's office is ultimately response to the Parliament of South Australia and is subject to the oversight of the Parliamentary Crime and Public Integrity Policy Committee.
+The Commission was established under the Independent Commissioner Against Corruption Act 2012 and was amended in 2021 to the Independent Commission Against Corruption Act 2012.
+It is ultimately responsible to the Parliament of South Australia and is subject to the oversight of the Parliamentary Crime and Public Integrity Policy Committee.
 At the Commissioner's discretion, she or he may decide to keep the Attorney-General of South Australia informed on the progress of investigations.

 Reporting

-Arrests or prosecutions made by the South Australian Police (SAPOL) resulting from matters referred to SAPOL by ICAC under the Independent Commissioner Against Corruption Act 2012 are reported in Annual Reports.
+Arrests or prosecutions made by the South Australian Police (SAPOL) resulting from matters referred to SAPOL by the Commission under the Independent Commission Against Corruption Act 2012 are reported in Annual Reports.